servus-social/servus/README.md

 As mentioned above, the web browser does not need to run any client-side code or make any additional requests to get the full experience!
 Plain HTML, CSS + any images, etc...
 It is also very easy to put a CDN in front of Servus and make requests even faster because of this very reason (static pages with no dependence on external requests)!

-**Servus** does **not** aim to be a performant general-purpose Nostr relay - one that can efficiently ingest huge numbers of events, execute random queries or stream back events for subscriptions in real-time.
+However, **Servus** does **not** aim to be a performant general-purpose Nostr relay - one that can efficiently ingest huge numbers of events, execute random queries or stream back events for subscriptions in real-time.
 There are others much better at that!

 ## Status